Bandit Pareto Set Identification: the Fixed Budget Setting: WHEN THE COMPLEXITY TERM IS KNOWN

 \section{WHEN THE COMPLEXITY TERM $H$ IS KNOWN}

-In this section we analyze \apefb which has been used in the experiments reported in the main paper.
-This algorithm is similar to UCB-E \cite{audibert_best_2010} and UGapEb \cite{gabillon_best_2012}.
+In this section we analyze \apefb{} which has been used in the experiments reported in the main paper.
+This algorithm is similar to UCB-E \citep{audibert_best_2010} and UGapEb \citep{gabillon_best_2012}.
 The idea is to use the sampling rule APE of \cite{kone2023adaptive} (designed for fixed-confidence PSI) for $T$ rounds and analyze the theoretical guarantees of the resulting algorithm.
-We recall that at each round $t$, $T_i(t)$ is the number of times arm $i$ has been pulled up to time $t$ and $\vmuh_i(t)$ is the empirical estimate of $\vmu_i$ based on the $T_i(t)$ samples collected so far.
-For any arms $i,j$, `
+We recall that at each round $t$, $T_i(t)$ is the number of times arm $i$ has been pulled up to time $t$ and $\vmuh_i(t)$ is the empirical estimate of $\vmu_i$ based on the $T_i(t)$ samples collected so far and $S(t)$ is the empirical Pareto set at time $t$.
+For any arms $i,j$,

 Let $a\geq 0$ and define for any arm $i$, Let

 and we use by convention $\min_\emptyset = \infty$.
 Letting we recall that APE\citep{kone2023adaptive} defines two arms $b_t$ and $c_t$ as follows:

 and when $\OPT(t) = [K]$ (which could often occur when $\cS^\star = [K]$), define